Every Thursday I send an email with three quick tips to brighten your day and help you and your family lead a more natural life. Want to get it?

 Most stretch marks will naturally fade with time, even if you don’t put any special potions on your bod.

 Bottom line: You are not alone.
-Nearly 80% of Americans have stretch marks, and they have them for the loveliest possible reason.
+Nearly 80% of American women have stretch marks, and they have them for the loveliest possible reason.

 Don’t forget to come back to claim your bonuses!